willwade/MacroServerMac/README.md

 * Multi-platform code (will need combining with [PyUserInput](https://github.com/SavinaRoja/PyUserInput) when that project is working nicely with keyboards)
 * Allow from IP/Range (You can specify the ip address in the line command - I just havent written the code to allow multiple address')
 * Window control code (It can launch applications.
 Just not control the window placement.
 Reason for this is it's not a very Mac thing to do/care about..
 I'm not sure this will see the light of day..)
+* Implement some better exception code - you will need to keep an eye on the terminal for any exceptions caused as well as the log file
 * Turn it into a nice user friendly binary
 * Develop some nice Keyboards
 * Somehow send a start moving and stop moving mouse command